 Degree course director: Prof. Kris Krois (photo)

-Student representative in the Course Council: Anita Ferro Milone
+Student Representative in the Course Council: Henning Schoch

 Team of Teachers: Adelheid Biesecker, Lisa Borgenheimer, Andrea De Chirico, Sabina Frei, Alastair Fuad-Luke, Günther Innerebner (helios.bz), Kris Krois, Kuno Prey, Matteo Moretti, Alvise Mattozzi, Karl Emilio Pircher (walking chair), Andreas Metzner-Szigeth, Elisabeth Tauber

 The variety of jobs in the traditional field of design is already very broad and ranges from working in design studios to communication agencies and from in-house communication offices in companies to freelance activity.
 Eco-social design also offers the possibility to collaborate with partners who are committed to environmental, social and political change, like NGOs, foundations, local councils and other public institutions, cooperatives, citizen groups, not-for-profit enterprises and other social organisations.
 Also the expanding market of organic, eco-friendly and ethical products and services, the sharing economy as well as other forms of alternative economies, they all offer opportunities to our graduates.
 There is a lot of creative scope for designers who want to invent their own role.

 This Master degree also enables you to continue further with your studies towards a practice-oriented doctoral degree.